-Digital Age Crisis Lessons #2: Your chance of facing a crisis is greater than you think
+Digital Age Crisis Lessons #2: Your Likelihood of Facing a Crisis

 Nothing really bad will happen to your organization, right?